5 minutes read

 If you have a Mental Health Care Plan (MHCP) you can access our online psychology sessions for reduced prices.
 Please see details on our pricing page

-If you are suffering from financial hardship you may be eligible for bulk billing with My Mirror and can apply via our quick form.
-An MHCP is required to access rebated or bulk-billed sessions.
+If you are suffering from financial hardship you may be eligible for bulk billing or concession sessions with My Mirror.
+You can apply via our quick form.
+Please note, an MHCP is required to access rebated or bulk-billed sessions.

 You can still access our My Mirror psychologists privately, without a MHCP.
-At My Mirror we offer private fees below the recommended fee by the Australian Psychological Society (which is $260 per session).
-If you have private insurance you may also be able to claim your sessions - contact your provider to understand their coverage.
+If you have private insurance, you may also be able to claim your sessions - contact your provider to understand their coverage.

 If you are feeling suicidal or are in crisis call 000 (AU) or use these resources to get immediate help.